turingschool/lesson_plans/ruby_01-object_oriented_programming_with_ruby/stacks_methods_and_program_flow.markdown

 Hint 2: When evaluating something like an `+` statement, the left side needs to evaluate fully before the right side starts evaluating

 ## Part 2 - The Stack and Method Scopes

-## How does the Stack control variable scope?

-- bindings?